 Stability is a crucial component when working out.
 The more muscles you gain, the more challenging it becomes.
 A leg press doesn’t require much balance as you complete the move sitting down.

-However, squats need both coordination and stability, or you’ll fall backward or towards your toes.
+However, squats need both coordination and stability, or you’ll fall backward or toward your toes.
 Many athletes take squats a step further by performing squats on a soft Bosu ball to improve their balance.

 You Want to Build on Muscle Mass